ComradOrg/Comrad/README.md

 ### Untraceable

-All traffic is routed via [I2P](https://geti2p.net/en/), an anonymous global maze of computers so dense that even the FBI can't trace your footsteps.
+All traffic is routed via [I2P](https://geti2p.net/en/) (the "Invisible Internet Project"), an anonymous global maze of computers so dense that even the FBI can't trace your footsteps.

 ### Unmonetizable